 - Give teachers reasonable class sizes and manageable workloads

-- Evaluate teachers fairly using a variety of tools, not only student test scores
+- Evaluate teachers fairly using a variety of tools, not just on student test scores

-- Teacher assistants in younger grades to allow needed one-on-one instructional time
+- Restore teacher assistants in early grades to allow needed one-on-one instructional time

-- Access to high-quality textbooks, technology, and other instructional supplies
+- Provide high-quality textbooks, technology, and other instructional supplies

-- Access to high quality pre-school so that each child comes to school “kindergarten ready”
+- Provide high quality pre-school so that each child comes to school “kindergarten ready”

-A well-rounded, and innovative curriculum that advances each child is what North Carolina students need to succeed in school and in life.
-Educators need to be able to provide a broad education that includes significant study of literature, mathematics, the arts, history, civics, science, foreign languages, and physical education.
-And they need access to high-quality textbooks, technology, and other instructional supplies to do so.
+A well-rounded, and innovative curriculum that advances each child is critical in helping North Carolina students succeed in school and in life.
+While the core academic subjects are important, we must also expose all students to a vibrant, well-rounded education that teaches them how to read and think critically while meeting the needs of the whole child.
+Our public schools must provide a broad education that includes significant study of literature, mathematics, the arts, computer science, history, civics, science, foreign languages, and physical education.
+Employers need employees with cross-cutting skills who can fill jobs in information technology, engineering, accounting, and finance.
+Additionally, our students need access to high-quality textbooks, technology, and other instructional supplies to enable and enhance their instruction.

 Threats to a rich curriculum include: